Darthstevo/Dartstevo/README.md

 # Dartstevo
 <h3>Hi there!
 I'm Steve <span class="wave">👋</span></h3>

 I'm a Cloud and Tech enthusiast.
-I enjoy learning new things, sharing knowledge with others and developing my skills!  <p>😀</p>
+I enjoy learning new things, sharing knowledge with others and developing my skills.
+Lets all grow together! <p>😀</p>

 ---
 ### 🤝 Connect with me: